 Cons Naturalised Jordanians are barred from political or diplomatic positions and from becoming members of the State Council for 10 years, as well as excluded from participation in municipal or village councils for 5 years.
 Visa-free access to very few countries.
 High minimum investment outlay.

-USP The only citizenship by investment Programme in the Middle East region, making it an attractive option for ultra-high-net worth applicants from other Middle Eastern countries, such as Syria and Iraq.
+USP One of just two citizenship by investment Programme in the Middle East region, making it an attractive option for ultra-high-net worth applicants from other Middle Eastern countries, such as Syria and Iraq.

 Ease of processing The application process takes approx. 90 days, which involves approval by the Council of Ministers and the Monarch.
 No more than 500 persons are accepted for economic citizenship per year.
 As part of its processing, Jordan requires proof of complex investments.